project-imprimis/libprimis/doc/engine.md

 the group of players who are allowed to spawn there; team spawns only can spawn the players belonging to that team.

-Playerstarts have parameters which define the orientation of players who spawn at them.
-The playerstart entity has only two relevant parameters; the last three attributes have no effect on the behavior of the entity.
+Playerstarts have attributes which define the orientation of players who spawn at them.
+The playerstart entity has only two relevant attributes; the last three attributes have no effect on the behavior of the entity.

-#### Parameters
+#### Attributes

 #### 0: `team`